 Eating at school is permissible only in the cafeteria or on the patio during lunch hour.
 No food or drinks will be taken to other areas or consumed during class.
 Teachers will monitor this before and after school and during every class period.
 Breaking in line or saving places in line for friends is not permitted.
 You may bring your lunch from home, but food brought in from outside restaurants is not permitted in the lunchroom or patio eating area.
-You may not buy extras for other people.
 Lunch trays and trash should be disposed of before leaving the cafeteria.
 You may not be tardy to lunch without a pass from a teacher or administrator.

 We have ample eating space inside the cafeteria.
 In good weather there is also outdoor seating.
 This area must be kept clean and trash free or the privilege of eating outdoors may be revoked.
 Students are expected to exhibit good manners in order that everyone can enjoy breakfast or lunch break.
-Parents may not bring pizza or fast food to students from outside the building, but are welcome to eat lunch with us.
 Students are expected to follow these guidelines:

-- Report directly to the cafeteria when the bell rings - Not be tardy to the cafeteria; - Remain orderly and maintain a low conversational tone; - Clean off the table before you leave and properly dispose of waste - REMAIN in the cafeteria during your assigned lunch period; after you have eaten, remain in the cafeteria until you are dismissed.
+Report directly to the cafeteria when the bell rings Do not be tardy to the cafeteria Remain orderly and maintain a low conversational tone Clean off the table before you leave and properly dispose of waste REMAIN in the cafeteria during your assigned lunch period; after you have eaten, remain in the cafeteria until vou are dismissed.